Table of Contents

 Who should not eat pineapple?

-Pineapple should be avoided by people suffering from kidney, liver diseases and haemophilia.
+Pineapple should be avoided by people suffering from kidney, the liver diseases and haemophilia.

-Few side effects of pineapple eating are allergy, diarrhoea, GI problems, metrorrhagia/ abnormal bleeding from the womb, nausea, and vomiting.
+Few side effects of pineapple eating are allergy, diarrhea, GI problems, metrorrhagia/ abnormal bleeding from the womb, nausea, and vomiting.